Our privacy notice

 Office of the Privacy Commissioner

-You have the right to ask us to correct to your information.
+You have the right to ask us to correct your personal information.
 If you believe that we hold information about you which is out of date or incorrect, please let us know.
-A straightforward change can usually be done immediately, whereas complicated requests may take longer.
+A straightforward change, like a change in your contact details, can usually be made immediately.
+Other requests may take longer.

-We will respond with a decision within 20 working days.
+Where we do not immediately correct your information, we will respond with a decision on your correction request within 20 working days.
 If your request is particularly large or complicated, we may get in touch about extending the timeframe.

 Statements of correction

-Sometimes we are unable to make changes to your information (for example, if the information you want to correct is someone else’s opinion).
-If this is the case, we will inform you of our decision and let you know that we can attach a copy of the changes you want to make to your file.
+Sometimes we are unable to make corrections to your personal information (for example, if the information you want to correct is someone else’s opinion).
+If this is the case, we will inform you of our decision.
+We will let you know that we can attach a copy of the changes you want to make to your file.
 This is called a statement of correction.
-This will always be read alongside the information you have asked us to correct.
+This can be read alongside the information you have asked us to correct.

-If you have concerns about our response, you can contact the Office of the Privacy Commissioner for help.
+If you have concerns about our response, you should contact out Privacy Officer.

 Office of the Privacy Commissioner